 Oscar lay motionless as the opposing team ran off the mound.
 He did not turn towards the crowd.
-Instead, he closed his eyes.
-He wanted to hold onto the image of his wife standing and clapping with the clouds to her back for a few seconds longer.
+Instead, he closed his eves.
+He wanted to hold onto the image of his wife standing and clapping with the clouds to her back for a few seconds longer. 🚯 earned good money at the funfairs.